Azure-Samples/event-grid-python-public-consume-events/README.md

    In order for this sample to work, you need to have a valid `.env` file (see previous section).

+   **This sample requires a endpoint that supports EventGrid security validation.
+See https://aka.ms/esvalidation for details**

    Run the sample : `pipenv run python create_eg_topics_and_event_subscriptions.py`

 2. `create_storage_event_subscriptions.py` creates a new event subscription for a storage account, filtering jpg creation, and send it to an Relay Hybrid Connection